ozoidemi/ePaper_guest_dashboard/README.md

 https://www.hackster.io/lmarzen/esp32-e-paper-weather-display-a2f444

-What I'd do differently though, is the USB-C connector.
-Instead of having it connected straight in the back, I would either place the connector facing downwards - just like the power plug of a Sonos One speaker - with a 90-degree cable, or offset it into the base, at the bottom of it.
+What I'd do differently though, is the USB-C connector embedded in the back of base.

+Instead, I would either place the connector facing downwards (like the power plug of a Sonos One speaker) or I'd offset it into the base at the bottom (which would end up looking almost the same as the first picture below).
-That would hide the connector nicely.
-Guests would only see a single straight cable coming from the bottom of the base.

 If you haven't seen something like that, it looks super clean!

-The challenge with the 90-degree connector approach might be the length of the connector.
-If you are ever in the need to replace it, you might find it hard to find the same original one, or one with the same dimensions.
-So it could become a pain.

-From that perspective, an straight but offset connector at the bottom migth be the best bet.

-FYI: These pictures aren't mine.
-They are here just to illustrate the kind of look I'd go after.
+FYI: These pictures are here just to illustrate the kind of look I'd go after.
+They aren't mine.

 ![Image](/resources/sonos_example1.jpg)